saiharishk/Optimization-of-Antenna-Parameters-using-Particle-Swarm-Optimization-and-ANN/README.md

 # Optimization-of-Antenna-Parameters-using-Particle-Swarm-Optimization-and-ANN
-This repo is based on my undergrad thesis at VR Siddhartha Engineering College
+This repo is based on my undergrad thesis at VR Siddhartha Engineering College.
+[@sowmith1999](https://github.com/sowmith1999) and I worked on the project.

 Wireless communication systems have changed the way of interaction throughout the world.
 As antenna is a key component of any wireless device, it plays significant role in defining the